UP

 Nothing is known of Vermeer's childhood, but he must have served his apprenticeship beginning somewhere in the 1640s when he was still an adolescent.

-While the first epidemics of plague were probably not as catastrophic in the Netherlands as they were in many other parts of Europe, Delft was stricken various times just before and during the artist's lifetime.
-In the plagues of 1624 and 1625, about one-fifth of Delft's population perished.
+Although the initial epidemics of the plague may not have been as catastrophic in the Netherlands as they were in many other parts of Europe, Delft was stricken several times before and during the artist's lifetime.
+During the plague putbreaks of 1624 and 1625, about one-fifth of Delft's population perished.
 In 1635 and 1636, the dreaded disease claimed the lives of 2,000 inhabitants.
-In the mid-1650s and mid-1660s when Vermeer was active as an artist, hundreds more died of the same cause.
+In the 1650s and 1660s when Vermeer was active as an artist, hundreds more died of the same cause.

 The Guild of Saint Luke and Apprenticeship